 By F.I.
 Goldhaber

-Two miles south of the airport the bus pulled over to the side of Highway 101.
-We had no idea why we stopped until the driver opened the door and we smelled burning rubber.
-The front tire was completely gone and she had been driving on the rim.
+Two miles south of the airport, the bus pulled over to the side of Highway 101.
+We had no idea why until the driver opened the door and we smelled burning rubber.
+The front tire was completely gone, and she had been driving on the rim.
 Her skillful driving meant we had been unaware there was a problem.